The global ecommerce industry is expected to grow 78% and become a $7 billion dollar industry by 2020.

 Required College Degree

 Again, many people interested in earning a living through web development wonder if they need to have a bachelor’s degree in computer science or related course to master the art of web development.

 First, to be a prolific web developer does not require a bachelor’s degree.
 It calls for passion and focuses on learning.

-A successful web developer should be able to have a broad range of skills and be up to date with latest programming languages, software programs, and e-commerce solutions.
-They should also be able to define and solve the needs different clients.
+A successful web developer should be able to have a broad range of skills and be up to date with the latest programming languages, software programs, and e-commerce solutions.
+They should also be able to define and solve the needs their potential clients.